-The Center for Creative Conflict Resolution serves as a conflict resource for New York City government, its agencies, employees, unions and the public they serve.
+The Center for Creative Conflict Resolution has served as a conflict resource for New York City government, its agencies, employees, unions and the public they serve since 2016.
 Operating under the auspices of the Office of Administrative Trials and Hearings (OATH), the Center works to create positive change in the ways conflicts are managed and resolved within New York City government.

 The Center provides creative, collaborative, flexible, cost efficient and "breathable" options to effectively manage conflicts within and across New York City government.
 The Center provides a wide range of free services to City government employees and agencies.
 Through these efforts, the Center seeks to transform the harmful potential of conflict into opportunities for improved communication, enhanced relationships, greater public trust and positive change.